- National Grid Ventures

 Our proposals are to create an onshore network of underground pipelines for the Humber region to transport captured carbon dioxide and hydrogen.
 Together, these pipelines will help the Humber region to decarbonise, supporting a low carbon future, the region’s economy and the UK’s vision for net zero by 2050.

-Our proposed pipeline network will comprise two underground pipelines – one for carbon dioxide and the other for hydrogen.
+Our proposed pipeline network will consist of two underground pipelines – one for carbon dioxide and the other for hydrogen.

 The pipelines will continue to a landfall point on the Holderness coast.
 The onshore carbon dioxide (CO2) pipeline will then connect via an offshore pipeline to the Endurance offshore storage location.

 The project will also include a number of above ground installations and a tunnel under the River Humber.

 Developing this infrastructure is essential for accelerating the decarbonisation of industry and creating and protecting thousands of jobs in the region, as well as making the Humber a hub for clean energy technologies.

 In October 2021, the government department for Business, Energy and Industrial Strategy (BEIS) confirmed the East Coast Cluster – which comprises Zero Carbon Humber and Net Zero Teesside – as one of the UK’s first carbon capture, usage and storage (CCUS) clusters for deployment in the mid-2020s.